Riri Fitri Sari

 Riri Fitri Sari (born 7 July 1970) is a professor of Computer Engineering at the Department of Electrical Engineering, Faculty of Engineering, University of Indonesia (UI).
 She was the CIO / Head of Information System Development and Services of the University of Indonesia (2006-2014).

-She was the eldest child of the couple Drs Mursyd AM MBA and Dra.
-Azizah Etek MA who was born on 7 July 1970 in Bukit Tinggi, Indonesia.
+Education

 In 1997, she received her MSc in Software Systems and Parallel Processing of Department of Computer Science, University of Sheffield, UK and subsequently a PhD from Leeds University, UK (2004).
-She is currently actively teaching and researching in the field of Internet of Things, Computer Network, Protocol Engineering, and the implementation of Information and Communication Technology.
-From her marriage to Dr. Ir.
-Adi Kusno Sambowo, she has three daughters, Almira, Naufalia, and Laura Sambowo.